LEAP-HI-ClimACT/Coastal-Infrastructure-Planning/README.md

 For the POMDP formulation, the MDP state space is further expanded to include all relevant states within each of the climate scenario models under consideration.
 The transition matrices need to be obtained as outlined above for each of the climate models under consideration.
 The underlying climate model is not known with certainty in this framework and is inferred based on observations in time.
 We consider two possible climate model scenarios in this work, SSP2-4.5 and SSP5-8.5, without loss of generality, and the belief over these models is updated using SLR states, which are fully observable in time.
 For any given SLR state, there exists a probability of observing that specific SLR state under each of the considered climate models.
 These probabilities are represented in the observation likelihood matrices and can be generated using **obs_likelihood_models.m** file.

 The POMDP input file is generated using **inp_pomdp_file_generator.m** file.
 The config options files for the FRTDP solver are also provided here as **config_options_mdp** and **config_options_pomdp** for the MDP and POMDP formulations, respectively.
 These options can be changed according to user preference.
 More details about the options can be found at [FRTDP](https://github.com/trey0/zmdp).

+### Note to generate MDP input files for other application settings
+In order to generate MDP input files for the other application settings shown in the paper, the rewards model only needs to be updated with the rewards for the states corresponding to the different systems that will have be to considered for all the actions in the considered application setting.

 ## Data Sources for SLR projections
 - Fox-Kemper, B., H.T.
 Hewitt, C. Xiao, G. Aðalgeirsdóttir, S.S.
 Drijfhout, T.L.
 Edwards, N.R.
 Golledge, M. Hemer, R.E.
 Kopp, G. Krinner, A. Mix, D. Notz, S. Nowicki, I.S.
 Nurhati, L. Ruiz, J.-B. Sallée, A.B.A.
 Slangen, and Y. Yu, 2021: Ocean, Cryosphere and Sea Level Change.
 In Climate Change 2021: The Physical Science Basis.
 Contribution of Working Group I to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change [Masson-Delmotte, V., P. Zhai, A. Pirani, S.L.
 Connors, C. Péan, S. Berger, N. Caud, Y. Chen, L. Goldfarb, M.I.
 Gomis, M. Huang, K. Leitzell, E. Lonnoy, J.B.R.
 Matthews, T.K.
 Maycock, T. Waterfield, O. Yelekçi, R. Yu, and B. Zhou (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, pp. 1211–1362, doi:10.1017/9781009157896.011.